 She developed the Apgar score, which measures a newborn baby's health — and was Columbia University College of Physicians and Surgeons' first female "full" professor.

 It brings discrimination in the medical field to light

 Medicine is historically dominated by men.
 Women in these professions, especially physicians, face challenges and obstacles that make entering the field more difficult.
 Also, women healthcare providers still earn less than men.

-Studies have shown that patients cared for by women doctors have better health outcomes.
-Also, patient readmittance and mortality rates are both significantly lower within the same hospital.
+A 2017 Harvard study titled 'Comparison of Hospital Mortality and Readmission Rates for Medicare Patients Treated by Male vs Female Physicians' showed that patients cared for by women doctors have better health outcomes.
+Also, patient readmittance and mortality rates were both significantly lower within the same hospital.

 Male doctors still make up the majority of physicians, but medical schools are about 50/50, with women having a slight edge.
 In general, the field is seeing more diversity.
 From 2015 to 2017, black medical students increased by nearly 13 percent, while Hispanic students rose by more than 15 percent.

 National Women Physicians Day dates